jrudman25/SwitchFilter/README.md

 * Total Travel: Travel distance before bottoming out, in mm
 * Mount: Mount type (typically PCB or plate)

+To use the exe, simply download it and run it.

+To use the JAR, first make sure you have Java installed.
+Then, download the JAR and run it.

-To run, place the .java and .csv files in the same directory and run "java .\Switches.java" in the console.
+To use in terminal, place Switches.java and .csv file in the same directory and compile (I used javac).
+Then, run "java .\Switches.java" in the console and follow the prompts.
 Output will be to the console, including the names of all the matching switches and the total number of matches.